rellermeyer/99tsp/README.md

 to illustrate the many differences among programming languages when implementing the same algorithm, in this case, the traveling salesman.

+## What is the Traveling Salesman Problem?

+(adapted from Wikipedia)

+You have a bunch of cities and a list of distances between the cities (if a path between the 2 exists).
+The task is to find a route that will do the following:

+* Visit every city exactly once
+* Returns to the city you started from
+* Returns the shortest possible route

+The problem is NP-hard, basically meaning there isn't a polynomial time algorithm currently known that can produce a correct answer.

 ## Algorithms

 The following variations of the Traveling Salesman problem are currently